peerdavid/gamma-capsule-network/README.md

 If you find this code useful in your research, please cite:

     @misc{peer2019gammacapsules,
-        title={Increasing the adversarial robustness and explainability of capsule networks with $γ$-capsules}, author={David Peer and Sebastian Stabinger and Antonio Rodriguez-Sanchez}, year={2018},
+        title={Increasing the adversarial robustness and explainability of capsule networks with $\gamma$-capsules}, author={David Peer and Sebastian Stabinger and Antonio Rodriguez-Sanchez}, year={2018},
         eprint={1812.09707},